14 Wedding Mindset Shifts That Will Change How You Plan (...In the Best Way)

 You’re not a superhero for being burnt out.

-You don’t need to earn your bride badge by suffering through every to-do list alone.
+Your not gonna earn some "Bride badge" by suffering through every to-do list alone.

 Get help.